llord1/llord1.github.io/LegalSurvey.md

 Prefer not to respond.

 This question would confirm the presence of legal aid in Saint Lucia.
-It would simultaneously note a lawyer's awareness of the availability of such services.
+It would simultaneously note general lawyer awareness of the availability of such services.

 8. Please indicate if a perceived language barrier has ever limited any of your attorney-client interactions; please select all that apply.

 No

-Yes, they used a form of sign language
+Yes, they used a form of sign language.

-Yes, they used English
+Yes, they used English.

-Yes, they used Saint Lucian Kwéyòl (Antillean Creole/Patios)
+Yes, they used Saint Lucian Kwéyòl (Antillean Creole/Patios).

-Yes, they used Haitian Creole
+Yes, they used Haitian Creole.

-Yes, they used French
+Yes, they used French.

-Yes, they used Spanish
+Yes, they used Spanish.

-Yes, they used Papiamento
+Yes, they used Papiamento.

-Yes, they used Portuguese
+Yes, they used Portuguese.

-Yes, they used Dutch
+Yes, they used Dutch.

 Yes, they used Hindi (or any Indian subcontinental language not mentioned)